-- 1. Safeguarding and promoting the welfare of children is defined as: - a. protecting children from maltreatment; - b. preventing impairment of children's mental and physical health or development; - c. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - d. taking action to enable all children to have the best outcomes. - 2.
-Tettenhall College is committed to Safeguarding and Promoting the Welfare of all of its pupils.
+- 1. Safeguarding and promoting the welfare of children is defined as: - a. providing help and support to meet the needs of children as soon as problems emerge - b. protecting children from maltreatment, whether that is within or outside the home, including online - c. preventing the impairment of children's mental and physical health or development - d. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - e. taking action to enable all children to have the best outcomes.

+2. Tettenhall College is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
-We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
+We recognise that children who are abused, neglected or exploited may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at School, their behaviour may at times be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.
-This policy applies to all adults, including volunteers, working in or on behalf of the School. - 3.
-Everyone working in or for our School service shares an objective to help keep children and young people safe by contributing to: - 4.
-Providing a safe environment for children and young people to learn and develop in our School setting, and - 5.
-Identifying children and young people who are suffering or likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe both at home and in our School setting.
+This policy applies to all adults, including volunteers, working in or on behalf of the School.

+3. Everyone working in or for our School service shares an objective to help keep children and young people safe by contributing to:

+4. Providing a safe environment for children and young people to learn and develop in our School setting, and

+5. Identifying children and young people who are suffering or likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe both at home and in our School setting Child protection